Determinant Cofactor Expansion Calculator

 What is cofactor expansion?

-Which row should I choose?
+Which row or column should I choose?

-Why do signs alternate?
+Why do cofactor signs alternate?

-What do the exports include?
+What do the download buttons include?

 Related Calculators